nginx-proxy/acme-companion/docs/Docker-Compose.md

   html:
   dhparam:
   certs:
+  acme:
 ```

-**Note:** **nginx-proxy** Dockerfile [create a volume for `/etc/nginx/dhparam`](https://github.com/jwilder/nginx-proxy/blob/e80fc0b304bcbcf703d86392394c1a5adb823e3c/Dockerfile#L34), so this compose file include it as a named volume instead of letting it be created anyway as an anonymous volume.
+**Note:** **nginx-proxy** Dockerfile [create a volume for `/etc/nginx/dhparam`](https://github.com/nginx-proxy/nginx-proxy/blob/e80fc0b304bcbcf703d86392394c1a5adb823e3c/Dockerfile#L34), so this compose file include it as a named volume instead of letting it be created anyway as an anonymous volume.

 ### Three containers example